dmlc/minpy/docs/tutorial/rnn_tutorial/rnn_tutorial.rst

     Figure: An example of the adding problem.
 0.7 and 0.5 are chosen from the input data on the left and sum up as 1.2, the label on the right [1].

+The paper [1] indicates that a less than 0.1767 Mean Square Error (MSE) proves the effectiveness of the network compared to the random guess.
+We set 0.1767 as the MSE baseline of our experiment.

 We prepared an adding problem generator at ``examples.utils.data_utils.adding_problem_generator`` ( `here <https://github.com/dmlc/minpy/blob/master/examples/utils/data_utils.py>`_).
 We append its